 building a beautiful whole

 When each of us honours our wiring and operates in our strengths we form a beautiful whole.
-Families, communities, countries, and this big messy world are healthier when we respect diversity.
+Families, communities, countries, and this big messy world are healthier when we respect and welcome diversity.

 This world doesn’t do a great job of honouring diversity, though.
 In many cases we try to eradicate it, homogenize it, crush it’s soul in the name of conformity.